Crowley, Texas

 Recognizing the work the city is undertaking to transform the core of the city, The Crowley downtown improvements and Main Street Plaza Park have been nominated for 2 different awards in the 2024 Texas Downtown Association’s statewide call for projects.

-On Friday October 4, 2024 the Texas Downtown facebook page announced the Crowley Crossing Plaza Project had won the People’s Choice vote for the best New Construction
+On Friday October 4, 2024 the Texas Downtown Facebook page announced the Crowley Crossing Plaza Project had won the People’s Choice vote for the Best New Construction and in other categories it won Best Public Improvement and Best New Construction in the Under 50k Population category.

 AT A GLANCE